SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/floating.md

 ![](./assets/images/laneCrossing.mp4)

-Now, if someone can go ahead and write this program using integer arithemtic only, I'll bow my head before them.
+Now, if someone can go ahead and write this program using integer arithemtic only, I'll be more than happy to eat some humble pie.
+Remember, the display window size can be modified from one execution to the other (600 x 400, 601 x 493, 123 x 500, 200 x 107 as some examples).

-## A sample program

-Let's take a look at the following program that attempts to draw